ThePieBaker90/On-The-Rim/Items/Weapons and Ammunition/Ranged/Templates/Weapon Template.md

 - put tags here
 - tags are used for ????
 - common and useful tags include
-- ???
+- tags_needed
 ---
 ## General Description
 Here is a brief 2-3 sentence description of the weapon.
-A bit on its function, role, breifly lore and visual dexcription.
+A bit on its function, role, breifly lore and visual description.

 ## Mechanics and Properties
 - Bulleted list of properties